vantage-sh/docs.vantage.sh/docs/kubernetes.md

 With Kubernetes efficiency reports, you can filter your Kubernetes cost data and create reports based on these filters.
 You have the option to filter for costs by Cluster, Namespace, or Label.

 :::note
-Labels will include namespace labels and annotations, if enabled in your [Vantage Kubernetes agent integration](/kubernetes_agent#enable-annotations-namespace-labels).
+Labels will include namespace labels and annotations if enabled in your [Vantage Kubernetes agent integration](/kubernetes_agent#enable-annotations-namespace-labels).
 :::

 1. Navigate to the [Kubernetes page](https://console.vantage.sh/kubernetes) in the Vantage console.